act-rules/act-rules.github.io/_rules/heading-name-does-not-only-contain-spaces-ffd0e9.md

 #### Passed Example 5

-`h2` element has content that is relevant for the accessible name calculation.
+`h2` element has an accessible name through the `alt` attribute that is not only whitespace.

 ```html
 <h2><img src="#" alt="Orange harvesting season"> </h2>